 Santa Monica and Venice Beach feel like affluent beach towns where you can pick up a pair of in-line skates or a bike and cycle across the seafront.
 The Santa Monica Pier is also worth checking out, it’s where the legendary route 66 ends.
 The sunsets over the ocean are totally stunning.
 There are a few hostels in Venice Beach so I recommend staying here and then heading to Santa Monica either by bus, walking, cycling or blading!

 If you are backpacking California on a budget, my advice is to spend the minimum time possible backpacking L.A. as it can get painfully expensive.

 San Fran is the more measured and classy antidote to the often superficial Los Angeles.
 The weather is cooler and the inhabitants that bit more “real”.
-The Golden Gate bridge is truly awesome both to gaze upon and to cross and my advice is to cross it by bicycle, either on your own or one a bike tour which pretty much every hostel seems to organize.
-You can then come across on a ferry from Sausalito – you get to sail under the Bridges and get a close look at Alcatraz.
+The Golden Gate bridge is truly awesome both to gaze upon and to cross.
+My advice is to cross it by bicycle, either on your own or one a San Francisco bike tour, which pretty much every hostel seems to organize.
+You can then come back across on the ferry from Sausalito – you get to sail under the Bridges and get a close look at Alcatraz.
 Fisherman’s Warth seems to please tourists, Jack Kerouac Alley and the Beat Museum will satisfy literature fans and the art museum has an excellent collection but admittance is $20.
 The Haight/Ashbury region was the epicenter of the 60’s counter-culture and to this day is marked by a series of psychedelic murals and “head shops”.